archusXIV/mpv-playlists-manager/README.md

 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

 ## New in version 1.5-5
+- Mpv, ytfzf & yt-dlp commandline options can be set in arrays.
 - Audio & Videos directories are defined in your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L46) file.
 - Editing playlists is done using two methods: